 How do I submit the required documentation when I apply online?

-Normally, students who were in HISD the entire 2017-2018 school year and currently enrolled in HISD are not required to submit any documents.
-The District Matrix and Overall Core average will be automatically calculated and visible on the application portal for students who apply to secondary programs online and provide their HISD ID#.
+Normally, students who were in HISD the entire 2018-2019 school year and are currently enrolled in HISD are not required to submit any documents to apply to Magnet Programs.
+The District Matrix and Overall Core average will be automatically calculated and visible on the Magnet application portal for students who apply to High School Magnet programs online and provide their HISD ID#.
 However, there are several options this year to submit documents for students who were not in HISD last year or for those who are missing documents.